radio4000/supabase/readme.md

 # Initial setup

 You have to do this setup only once.

-You will need `docker-compose` installed on your computer.
+## 0. Install `docker-compose` on your computer

-1. Clone the project locally:
+## 1. Clone the project locally

 ```
 git clone git@github.com:internet4000/radio4000-supabase
 cd radio4000-supabase
 ```

-2. Run supabase init
+## 2. Run supabase init

 The init command will create a `./.supabase` folder, with the docker config of everything needed to run the local development server.